 Transcripts are released upon written request.
-There are transcript request forms located across from the Registrar's office (#355) and on the student portal.
+There are transcript request forms located on the seminary's website on the Office of the Registrar page.
 There is no charge for the first request or judicatory requests.
 Otherwise, the charge is \$5.00 for each transcript.
 Processing time for written requests is three days before mailing.
 Transcripts "on demand" are \$10.00 each.

 Grades are available to students online within three weeks after the end of the semester.
-If a student has legitimate reasons for requesting an extension for completion of a course, the student must make the request in consultation with the course instructor before the last regular class session of the semester, prior to exam week.
-Incomplete grades ("I"s) that are not completed within the specified time limit will become Permanent Incompletes ("PI"s).
-Please refer to the McCormick Academic Catalog for more information.
+If a student has legitimated reasons for requesting an extension for completion of a course, the student must make the request in consultation with the course instructor before the last regular class session of the semester, prior to exam week.